3DRaven/pi-hole2vpn/README.md

 ## Why

 1. I found only pre-built droplets on DigitalOcean and a lot of instructions about setting up Pi-hole and WireGuard, but I do not want to configure everything each time with so many settings.
 Ansible is an easy method to write some "setup notes" one time, and DigitalOcean has traffic limits on droplets.
-2. When I use ad-blocker DNS, my phone stays cool and works for a full day (now it works 24 hours without charging, I finally measured it) :) It is truly the best method to increase battery lifetime.
-But, if all p2p connections disabled, battery lifetime increased to 80 hours with my using cases, it is fantastic.
+2. When I use ad-blocker DNS, my phone stays cool and works for a full day (now it works 24 hours without charging) It is truly the best method to increase battery lifetime.
+But, if all p2p connections disabled, battery lifetime increased to 47 hours with my using cases, it is fantastic.
 3. I dislike spyware.